 On my Romans in Rhineland fact finding trip I became interested in bread baking like it was done in the antiquity.
-After some research, I plunged into the adventure of Roman bread baking.
-The bread diverged a little, but it had a very aromatic, whole grain taste with a yellowish crumb thanks to the KAMUT Khorasan wheat flour.
-At the British Museum Pompeii when some … Continue reading The Bread of ancient Rome
+After some research, I plunged into baking the bread like the Romans did as depicted in paintings, and found as carbonised loafs in ovens of Pompeii.
+Continue reading Baking Bread of ancient Rome

 According to a widespread legend, this dish goes back to the Italian Carbonari, who made charcoal in the Appenine mountains.
 It is said this Spaghetti dish was cooked over a fire in a cast iron pan during their breaks.
-The Carbonari (Italian for “charcoal makers”) were an informal network of secret revolutionary societies active in the Italian mountains from about 1800 to 1831.
-A legend emerged later, it is … Continue reading Spaghetti Carbonara has a long history
+Continue reading Spaghetti Carbonara has a long history

 To make one thing clear, the Spaghetti Bolognese dish is not an Italian invention.
 Nevertheless, you can often find it on menus in many other countries prepared in different ways.
 The name “Spaghetti Bolognese” is actually used when you mean the long pasta that is served with minced meat sauce.
-So whenever I am in the mood and tired of the common red Spaghetti sauce … Continue reading What?
+So whenever I am in the mood and tired of the common red Spaghetti sauce I use the recipe below.
+Continue reading What?
 Spaghetti Bolognese not from Italy??!!